Knowledge base

 To create the first user, add /ghost to the URL of your site (for example https://ghost.domain.xyz/ghost) and follow the assistant.

-You can also configure the “member portal support address”: when new members want to sign up, the portal sends the double opt-in confirmation from a specific address.
-By default, this is the “noreply” address of your domain.
-To update it, navigate to “Settings”, “Membership”, “Portal Settings”, “Customize”, and “Account Page”:
+You can also configure the "member portal support address": when new members want to register, the portal sends the double opt-in confirmation from a specific address.
+By default, it is the “noreply” address of your domain.
+To update it, navigate to “Settings”, “Membership”, “Portal settings”, “Customize”, and “Account page”:

 Resolve a technical incompatibility between Ghost and MariaDB